Amsterdam transport

 Bike

 Amsterdam is known for its many bikes.
 In fact, the city counts more bikes than residents.
 Cycling in Amsterdam can be a practical and enjoyable experience.
 But please be aware that the bicycle lanes are crowded, as they are the locals’ first mode of transport.
 For locals in their daily grind, inexperienced tourists on rental bikes can be a nuisance.
 So please take notice of the rules before getting on a bike.
 If you have never ridden a bike before, Amsterdam is just not the right city to learn.
-If you will rent a bike in Amsterdam, please take notice of the following tips and beware that you are vulnerable on a bike:
+If you rent a bike in Amsterdam, please take notice of the following tips and beware that you are vulnerable on a bike:

 • Obey the rules and watch out for traffic that doesn’t